buivietanhbk96/myfs/README.md

 # insert kernel module
 # (Please mind the fact that it is learning module,
 # so good idea is to run it on VM or save all data before!)
-insmod ./dmyfs.ko
+insmod ./myfilesystem.ko

 # Then mount filesystem (again given device /dev/sdb, and mount point /mnt):
-mount -t dummyfs /dev/sdb /mnt
+mount -t myfs /dev/sdb /mnt/myfs

 # verfy if the fs is mounted properly
-mount | grep dummyfs
+mount | grep myfs

 ls -al /mnt
 ...